raviumadi/biosonix/_posts/techniques/2023-09-07-How-To-Record-Bats.md

 3. Then just hit record.
 4. Test record with juggling keys.
 5. You should check your sound settings.
 Windows sets the sampling rate to 48kHz by default.
 The audacity settings don't necessarily relay to the OS.
 On MacOS, launch  Audio MIDI Setup and select the sampling rate.
-6. If everything goes well, and given that you set up your recording where the bats are active during the night, you should have recordings with bat calls.
+6. If everything goes well, and given that you set up your recording where the bats are active at night, you should have recordings with bat calls.
 7. Typical bat calls look like in the picture below.

 ![Bat Calls](/images/batCallPhasesExample.png)